DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsection use_DirectOutput_FX_AnalogToyFX_AnalogToyFadeOnOffEffect_summary Summary

 A effect fading the output value of a AnalogToy object to a active or inactive value.
-The fading is controlled by the value property (0, not 0 or null) of the TableElementData parameter of the Trigger method.
+The fading is controlled by the value property (0, not 0) of the TableElementData parameter of the Trigger method.
 \image html FX_FadeOnOff.png "FadeOnOff effect"